-1. NATIONAL SOCIETY OF GENETIC COUNSELORS: The National Society of Genetic Counselors (NSGC) was organized in 1979 for the purpose of providing a network of communication between practicing genetic counselors.
+NATIONAL SOCIETY OF GENETIC COUNSELORS (NSGC)

+The National Society of Genetic Counselors (NSGC) was organized in 1979 for the purpose of providing a network of communication between practicing genetic counselors.
 The Society holds annual education meetings at the national and regional levels (which you are eligible to receive a reduced registration rate as a NSGC student member), publishes a quarterly journal, The Journal of Genetic Counseling, and a quarterly newsletter, Perspectives (also part of membership).
 NSGC addresses issues pertinent to genetics and genetic counselors.
 A job hotline is available to members.
 There is a one time application fee of \$15.
-Students receive a reduced membership fee (currently \$100.00).
-NSGC now offers a New Member Special Rate that is valid starting July 1 of the first year of membership through December 31 of the next year, making the initial dues payment valid for up to 18 months, dependent on the join date of new member.
-For students this is 125.00.
+Students receive a reduced membership fee (currently \$120.00).
 Information and an application can be found at www.nsgc.org

-2. NSGC CODE OF ETHICS: The NSGC Code of Ethics was established to affirm the ethical responsibilities of genetic counselors and "provide them with guidance in their relationships with self, clients, colleagues, and society".
+NSGC CODE OF ETHICS: The NSGC Code of Ethics was established to affirm the ethical responsibilities of genetic counselors and "provide them with guidance in their relationships with self, clients, colleagues, and society".
 Please review the Code of Ethics that follows.
 During your course of study, you will have numerous occasions to call upon the Code for discussion and guidance.

-3. AMERICAN BOARD OF GENETIC COUNSELING / CERTIFICATION:

-The mission of ABGC is to establish the standards of competence for clinical practice and advance the role of Genetic Counselors in healthcare through accreditation of graduate programs in genetic counseling and certification and recertification of genetic counseling professionals.
+AMERICAN BOARD OF GENETIC COUNSELING / CERTIFICATION: The mission of ABGC is to establish the standards of competence for clinical practice and advance the role of Genetic Counselors in healthcare through accreditation of graduate programs in genetic counseling and certification and recertification of genetic counseling professionals.
 It is expected that upon completion of the Program, students will be eligible for certification as a genetic counselor.
 Certification is awarded by the American Board of Genetic Counseling through a written examination given yearly.
 To be eligible to sit for the ABGC genetic counseling examination, the student must show documentation of graduating from an accredited genetic counseling program and have 50 documented logbook cases.
 As students begin their clinical rotations, we will discuss in-depth the guidelines and specific requirements for log book cases.

-4. ACCREDITATION COUNCIL FOR GENETIC COUNSELING
+ACCREDITATION COUNCIL FOR GENETIC COUNSELING

-The Accreditation Council for Genetic Counseling (ALGC) is the accrediting body for educational training programs granting master's degrees or higher in genetic counseling.
-ALGC's purpose is to provide leadership by protecting the interest of the students, public and the integrity of the genetic counseling profession through: 1) establishing standards for graduate level genetic counseling education; 2) evaluating educational programs to ensure compliance with those standards; and 3) accrediting genetic counseling training programs that meet the accreditation standards established by the Accreditation Council for Genetic Counseling
+The Accreditation Council for Genetic Counseling (ACGC) is the accrediting body for educational training programs granting master's degrees or higher in genetic counseling.
+ACGC's purpose is to provide leadership by protecting the interest of the students, public and the integrity of the genetic counseling profession through: 1) establishing standards for graduate level genetic counseling education; 2) evaluating educational programs to ensure compliance with those standards; and 3) accrediting genetic counseling training programs that meet the accreditation standards established by the Accreditation Council for Genetic Counseling

-5. AMERICAN SOCIETY OF HUMAN GENETICS: The ASHG was organized in 1948 to encourage research in human genetics and to bring into closer association investigators from Canada, Mexico and the United States.
+AMERICAN SOCIETY OF HUMAN GENETICS: The ASHG was organized in 1948 to encourage research in human genetics and to bring into closer association investigators from Canada, Mexico and the United States.
 The Society publishes the American Journal of Human Genetics and holds an annual educational meeting every fall.